adizanni/ExportToHASS/README.md

 ## Plugin Installation

 Copy the file https://github.com/adizanni/ExportToHASS/blob/main/dist/ExportToHassPlugin.sh3p?raw=true to the Plugin Sweethome directory.
 In linux this is the folder ~/.eteks/sweethome3d/plugins/.
-In windows just double-click on the sh3p plugin file
+In Windows just double-click on the sh3p plugin file (I've been reported some issues related to this installation method, please follow [this](https://github.com/adizanni/ExportToHASS/issues/1#issuecomment-904966326) procedure instead)

 ## How to use